StackTips

 Installing ModelMapper

-If you’re using Maven build tools, for using ModelMapper framework, you need to add the following package dependency
+If you’re using Maven build tools, for using the ModelMapper framework, you need to add the following package dependency

 dependencies {